-The second reason for staff demotivation could be because of their self-confidence and self-belief.
-As a manager, you should be building your employees’ self-belief and self-confidence; otherwise, they won’t have the motivation to complete tasks.
+The second reason for staff demotivation could be their self-confidence and self-belief.
+As a manager, you should be building your employees' self-belief and self-confidence; otherwise, they won't have the motivation to complete tasks.

 To help build confidence, point out times they've done it before.
 Your employee has faced similar challenges before that they have overcome; you need to remind them.

-Strengthen their self-belief by progressively giving them more difficult challenges or simplifying a challenging task that they can complete in stages.
+Strengthen their self-belief by progressively giving them more difficult challenges or simplifying a challenging task they can complete in stages.